Best General Liability Insurance Companies for Small Businesses in New York

 Best for Coverage Options

-Simply Business ranks high for customer experience (third) since it connects New York small businesses with multiple carriers (Hiscox, Travelers, Hartford, and others) with one submission.
-Coverage options rank fourth because you can compare multiple carriers' structures, though this creates complexity when evaluating different sublimits and endorsements across quotes.
-However, post-purchase service depends entirely on which carrier underwrites your policy.
+Simply Business ranks third for customer experience because it connects New York small businesses with multiple carriers, Hiscox, Travelers, The Hartford and others, through one submission.
+Coverage options rank fourth; you can compare multiple carriers' structures, though evaluating different sublimits and endorsements across quotes adds complexity.
+Post-purchase service depends entirely on which carrier underwrites your policy.

-New York businesses pay $175 monthly, only 2% lower than New York’s average, with retail and repair businesses seeing the strongest savings at 16% to 17%.
+New York businesses pay $175 monthly, 2% below the state average.
+Retail and repair businesses see the strongest savings at 16% to 17%.

 Where Simply Business performs best: